Beshasha, filter coffee

 Producer: Mustafa Aba Keno and surrounding families

-Varieties: 74110, 74112 & other local unspecified varieties.
+Varieties: 74110, 74112 & other local, unspecified varieties.
 100% Arabica

-Post-harvest process: pulped, washed
+Post-harvest process: depulped, washed

 Arrived at the roastery: October 2023